|Nutritional Guidelines (per serving)|

 Combine the pear puree and sugar to taste and choose one of the following cooking methods.
 In each case, the puree will be thick enough when the butter doesn't run off a spoon when turned upside down.

-- Microwave: Place the sweetened pulp in a microwave-safe bowl and cook for 20 minutes at a time, stirring frequently until thick enough.
+- Microwave Method: Place the sweetened pulp in a microwave-safe bowl and cook for 20 minutes at a time, stirring frequently until thick enough.

-- Stovetop: Place the sweetened pulp in a medium saucepan and cook over medium-low heat, stirring frequently, for one to two hours or until thick enough.
+- Stovetop Method: Place the sweetened pulp in a medium saucepan and cook over medium-low heat, stirring frequently, for one to two hours or until thick enough.

-- Oven: Heat oven to 250 F. Place the sweetened pulp in a heatproof casserole dish or roaster.
+- Oven Method: Heat the oven to 250 F. Place the sweetened pulp in a heatproof casserole dish or roaster.
 Bake, stirring only occasionally, for one to three hours or until thick enough.